19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Ranged Attack.md

 ### FAQ

-*The GM should let the PCs know when a creature is obscured / obstructed if they can or are asked.*
+*The GM should let the PCs know when a creature is obscured / obstructed if it makes sense.*

-*Creatures can [Ready](Reaction.md#Ready) an [Action](../Core%20Procedures/Action.md) to make the attack once a target is out of cover.
+*Creatures can [Ready](Reaction.md#Ready) an [Action](../Core%20Procedures/Action.md) to make an attack once a target is out of cover.